org-roam/org-roam-bibtex/README.md

 4. Open an issue on the bug tracker.
 5. Take your time to describe your problem and we'll take ours to help you solve it.
 6. Describe your problem clearly, in a procedural way: "I run `this command`, then I run `that command`, and finally `this one`.
 I expect `this` to happen but instead happens `that`.
 Here is my `configuration`."
 7. Thank you!

-Keep in mind that ORB is under a heavy development and the configuration snippets that you might have found somewhere in the Internet may be outdated and be the actual cause your errors.
+Keep in mind that ORB is under active development and the configuration snippets that you might have found somewhere in the Internet may be outdated and be the actual cause your errors.
 It is therefore highly recommended to use this README file, [the manual](doc/orb-manual.org) and the Emacs built-in